Yonny Hernandez Player Props: Dodgers vs. Rangers

-After going 0-for-1 in his most recent game, Yonny Hernandez and the Los Angeles Dodgers face the Texas Rangers (who will hand the ball to Andrew Heaney) at 8:05 PM ET on Friday.
+The Los Angeles Dodgers and Yonny Hernandez, who went 0-for-1 last time in action, battle Martin Perez and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Orioles.
+He had a hitless showing in his last game (0-for-1) against the Rangers.

 Yonny Hernandez Game Info & Props vs. the Rangers